-Talk to your doctor before taking LACOSAM if:
+Talk to your doctor or pharmacist before taking LACOSAM if:

-- You have thoughts of harming or killing yourself.
+- you have thoughts of harming or killing yourself.
 A small number of people being treated with antiepileptic medicinal products such as lacosamide have had thoughts of harming or killing themselves.
-If you have any of these thoughts at any time, tell your doctor straight away. - You have a heart problem that affects the beat of your heart and you often have a particulary slow, fast or irregular heart beat (such as AV block, atrial fibrillation and atrial flutter). - You have severe heart disease such as heart failure or have had a heart attack. - You are often dizzy or fall over.
-LACOSAM may make you dizzy this could increase the risk of accidental injury or a fall.
+If you have any of these thoughts at any time, tell your doctor straight away. - you have a heart problem that affects the beat of your heart and you often have a particulary slow, fast or irregular heart beat (such as AV block, atrial fibrillation and atrial flutter). - you have severe heart disease such as heart failure or have had a heart attack. - you are often dizzy or fall over.
+Lacosam may make you dizzy this could increase the risk of accidental injury or a fall.
 This means that you should take care until you are used to the effects of this medicine.

-If any of the above apply to you (or you are not sure), talk to your doctor or pharmacist before taking LACOSAM.
+If any of the above apply to you (or you are not sure), talk to your doctor or pharmacist before using Lacosam.

-If you are taking LACOSAM, talk to your doctor if you are experiencing a new type of seizure or worsening of existing seizures.
+If you are taking Lacosam, talk to your doctor if you are experiencing a new type of seizure or worsening of existing seizures.

-If you are taking LACOSAM and you are experiencing symptoms of abnormal heartbeat (such as slow, rapid or irregular heartbeat, palpitations, shortness of breath, feeling lightheaded, fainting), seek medical advice immediately.
+If you are taking Lacosam and you are experiencing symptoms of abnormal heartbeat (such as slow, rapid or irregular heartbeat, palpitations, shortness of breath, feeling lightheaded, fainting), seek medical advice immediately.